Central elements and evaluation map for the quantum queer superalgebras: Introduction

 Our first main result is a construction of the epimorphism \beql{ev} \ev:\U_q(\wh\q_n)\to\U_q(\q_n). \eeq The quantum queer superalgebra $\U_q(\q_n)$ turns out to be a natural subalgebra of $\U_q(\wh\q_n)$ and the epimorphism \eqref{ev} is identical on this subalgebra.
 The epimorphism allows one to construct evaluation modules $V$ over $\U_q(\wh\q_n)$ by extending the action of $\U_q(\q_n)$ on $V$.
 The use of the Hopf algebra structure on $\U_q(\wh\q_n)$ then produces a wide class of $\U_q(\wh\q_n)$-modules.

 Furthermore, we construct families of central elements in both superalgebras $\U_q(\q_n)$ and $\U_q(\wh\q_n)$.
+In the first case, the central elements of one of the families coincide with those already constructed in \cite{s:qi} via a categorical approach; see \eqref{savagesrtce} below.\footnote{We thank Alistair Savage for pointing out the connection.} As suggested in \cite[Sec.~8]{s:qi}, it is likely that together with one additional element they generate the center of $\U_q(\q_n)$.

-In the first case, they are analogous to the elements found in \cite{rtf:ql} for the quantized enveloping algebra $\U_q(\gl_n)$.
-In the affine case, they occur as the coefficients of a series $z(u)$, whose analogues for the quantum affine algebra $\U_q(\wh\gl_n)$ were found in \cite{br:nb}; see also \cite{jlm:eq}.
+In the affine case, the central elements occur as the coefficients of a series $z(u)$, whose analogues for the quantum affine algebra $\U_q(\wh\gl_n)$ were found in \cite{br:nb}; see also \cite{jlm:eq}.
 It is reasonable to expect that the families of central elements in $\U_q(\q_n)$ and $\U_q(\wh\q_n)$ are related by the epimorphism \eqref{ev}; see Example~\ref{ex:none}.